bunzicker/hedp/README.md

 [```hedp.pdpr```](pdpr) implements the phase diversity-phase retrieval (PD-PR) method described in [Nick Czapla's PhD. thesis.](http://rave.ohiolink.edu/etdc/view?acc_num=osu1658486928321502) It uses an iterative algorithm to determine the magnitude and phase of the laser's electric field using several images taken different locations relative to the focal plane.

 ## TPS
 [```hedp.tps```](tps) includes some simple code to analyze Thomson Parabola Spectrometer (TPS) data.
 Currently, this module's main function is to get the ion energy spectrum from 2D images.
+Details of the specific implementation of OSU's TPS can be found in Connor Winter's bachelor's thesis ['Development of a new Thomson parabola spectrometer for analysis of laser accelerated ions'](https://core.ac.uk/outputs/323062055/).
 More sophisticated analysis may be added later.

 > [!WARNING]
 > This is still a work in progress.
 Expect updates soon.